094459/blog/content/newsletter/2022-01-17_aws-open-source-news-and-updates-96.md

 The articles posted in this series are only possible thanks to contributors and project maintainers and so I would like to shout out and thank those folks who really do power open source and enable us all to build on top of what they have created.

-So thank you to the following open source heroes: Matt Lewis, Matt Morgan, Aidan Steele, Lars Jacobsson, Cameron Senese, Yehor Shytikov, David Boyney, Damon Cortesi, Matt Muller, Asher Yermiyahu, Viji Sarathy, Kishore Dhamodaran, Jared Keating, Neha Gupta, Ramesh Kumar Venkatraman, Sheetal Joshi, Apurup Chevuru, Mike Stefaniak, Carlos Manzanedo Rueda, Brandon Wagner, Karthik Basavaraj, Suman Debnath, Hubert Asamer and Jan Metzner.
+So thank you to the following open source heroes: Matt Lewis, Matt Morgan, Aidan Steele, Lars Jacobsson, Cameron Senese, Yehor Shytikov, David Boyne, Damon Cortesi, Matt Muller, Asher Yermiyahu, Viji Sarathy, Kishore Dhamodaran, Jared Keating, Neha Gupta, Ramesh Kumar Venkatraman, Sheetal Joshi, Apurup Chevuru, Mike Stefaniak, Carlos Manzanedo Rueda, Brandon Wagner, Karthik Basavaraj, Suman Debnath, Hubert Asamer and Jan Metzner.

 Make sure you find and follow these builders and keep up to date with their open source projects and contributions.